vlambo3/Calculator/README.md

 ## Preview

-To see the [calculator] in action(https://calculator-vlambo3s-projects.vercel.app/)
+You can view the calculator in action [here](https://calculator-vlambo3s-projects.vercel.app/).

 ## Main Functions